 Section 1 - details of adult at risk

 Name of adult

 Address

 Date of Birth

-Age (if date of birth not known)
+Age (if date of birth

+not known)

-GP practice (if known)
+GP practice (if

+known)

 Contact number

-Section 2 - your details
+Section 2 - your details 5

 Name

-Contact phone number(s)
+Contact phone

+number(s)

 Email address

-Line manager or alternative
+Line manager or

+alternative

 contact

-Name of project / team
+Name of project /

+team

 Your Role in

 organisation

 Section 3 - details of Concern

-Detail what you have seen/been told/other that makes you believe the adult at risk is being abused or is at risk of abuse (include dates/times/evidence from records Section 4 - Abuse type if know (leave blank if uncertain) Physical Psychological Financial Sexual Discriminatory Organisational/ institutional Neglect Hate incident/crime Mate Crime Internet abuse Modern slavery Female genital Mutilation (FGM) Forced Marriage Domestic abuse Radicalisation Self-Neglect Other Section 5 - Have you discussed your concerns with the adult?
-What are their views?
-What outcomes have they stated they want (if any)?
+Detail what you have seen/been told/other that makes you believe the adult at risk is being abused or is at risk of abuse (include dates/times/evidence from records

+Physical Psychological Financial Sexual Discriminatory Organisational/ institutional Neglect Hate incident/crime Mate Crime Internet abuse Modern slavery Female genital Mutilation (FGM) Forced Marriage Domestic abuse Radicalisation Self-Neglect Other

 Section 5A - Reasons for not discussing with the adult

-r

 Adult lacks capacity

 Adult unable to communicate their views

 Discussion would increase the risk

 State why the risks would increase:

-Section 5B - Have you discussed your concerns with anyone social worker else?
-E.g. their
+Section 5B - Have you discussed your concerns with anyone else?
+E.g. their social worker

 What are their views?

-Section 6 - What action have you taken /agreed with the adu It to reduce the risk (s?
+Section 6 - What action have you taken /agreed with the adult to reduce the risks?

 Information passed to Safeguarding Officer, confirm Referral to Social

-details: Care Confirm details:
+details: Care Confirm

+details:

 Contact with the police Confirm details: Referral to other

-agency - please
+agency - please confirm details:

 confirm details:

 Other - please specify:

 No action agreed - state why:

+No action agreed - state wily.

 Section 7 - Risk to others

 Are any other adults at risk?
-Yes/No - delete as appropriate If yes state, why and what actions have been taken to address these?
-Are any children at risk Yes/No Delete as appropriate If yes state, why and what actions have been taken to address these?
-Signed: Date:
+Yes/No - delete as appropriate

+If yes state, why and what actions have been taken to address these?

+Are any children at risk Yes/No Delete as appropriate

+If yes state, why and what actions have been taken to address these?

+Signed:

+-

+Date: